GrantExec, a Euna Solutions® company

 Medication-Assisted Treatment - Prescription Drug and Opioid Addiction

-This funding opportunity provides financial support to non-profit organizations and community-based providers to expand access to medication-assisted treatment and recovery services for individuals struggling with opioid use disorder across the United States.
+This funding opportunity provides financial support to a wide range of organizations, including states, nonprofits, and health facilities, to expand access to medication-assisted treatment for individuals struggling with opioid use disorder across the United States.

 Nationwide